torvalds/linux/Documentation/timers/hrtimers.rst

   them becomes necessary.
 Thus the users of these timeouts can accept the granularity and precision tradeoffs of the timer wheel, and largely expect the timer subsystem to have near-zero overhead.
-  Accurate timing for them is not a core purpose - in fact most of the timeout values used are ad-hoc.
+  Accurate timing for them is yest a core purpose - in fact most of the timeout values used are ad-hoc.
 For them it is at most a necessary evil to guarantee the processing of actual timeout completions (because most of the timeouts are deleted before completion), which should thus be as cheap and unintrusive as possible.

-The primary users of precision timers are user-space applications that utilize nanosleep, posix-timers and itimer interfaces.
+The primary users of precision timers are user-space applications that utilize nayessleep, posix-timers and itimer interfaces.
 Also, in-kernel users like drivers and subsystems which require precise timed events (e.g. multimedia) can benefit from the availability of a separate high-resolution timer subsystem as well.

-While this subsystem does not offer high-resolution clock sources just yet, the hrtimer subsystem can be easily extended with high-resolution clock capabilities, and patches for that exist and are maturing quickly.
+While this subsystem does yest offer high-resolution clock sources just yet, the hrtimer subsystem can be easily extended with high-resolution clock capabilities, and patches for that exist and are maturing quickly.
-The increasing demand for realtime and multimedia applications along with other potential users for precise timers gives another reason to separate the "timeout" and "precise timer" subsystems.
+The increasing demand for realtime and multimedia applications along with other potential users for precise timers gives ayesther reason to separate the "timeout" and "precise timer" subsystems.

-Another potential benefit is that such a separation allows even more special-purpose optimization of the existing timer wheel for the low resolution and low precision use cases - once the precision-sensitive APIs are separated from the timer wheel and are migrated over to
+Ayesther potential benefit is that such a separation allows even more special-purpose optimization of the existing timer wheel for the low resolution and low precision use cases - once the precision-sensitive APIs are separated from the timer wheel and are migrated over to